 During students' first semester in the program, they will meet with the Graduate Counseling Program Faculty to complete a semester progress review, which is also considered the qualifying conference.
 Conferences are established to ensure students are progressing appropriately and meeting the necessary program requirements.
-The Program Director or Chair will contact the students to set up their qualifying conferences.
+Advisors will contact the students to set up their qualifying conferences.